TheGameCreators/GameGuruMAX/README.md

 You will need the media files associated with the above product to use this repository.

 This source code requires Visual Studio 2022 Community Edition.
+Select the "Desktop Development with C++" theme.
 Ensure you add Visual C++ MFC for x86 and x64 to a clean install of VS2022.
+Also untick the Windows 11 SDKs and tick the most recent Windows 10 SDK.
+You can also untiuck the Boost and Google Tests.
+The install should be about 10GB.

 Steps to compiling and running GameGuru MAX: